-Anyway.
 Yesterday morning, my uncle John got up at some ridiculous hour and ran fifty kilometers.
 Fifty kilometers.
+Then he kept walking until he had done fifty miles.
 Then he went home, had something to eat and went to an unusual retrospective of his work.

 They got enough cards to fill four rooms full of shelves (and they had leftovers).
 During the day it was an exhibition for clients; that night, when I got there, it was food and a jazz band and my uncle’s fiftieth birthday party.